sachin-net/gitops-workshop/README.md

 ## Section 2

+Complexity of this section : Advanced (Level 300)

 This section of the workshop will configure scanning container image tags and deployment roll-outs with Flux.

 ![README-d5ec740d](images/README-d5ec740d.png)